 Do you have any tips for cleaning small tools such as therabands, foam wedges, or other items with porous surfaces?

 Per CDC guidelines, you should clean soft, porous surfaces by removing “visible contamination if present and clean with appropriate cleaners indicated for use on these surfaces.”
 Once clean, “launder items as appropriate in accordance with the manufacturer’s instructions.
 If possible, launder items using the warmest appropriate water setting for the items and dry items completely.”
 If you are unable to launder these items, the CDC recommends cleaning them with “products that are EPA-approved for use against the virus that causes COVID-19 and that are suitable for porous surfaces.”
-You can view the list of EPA-approved cleaning agents here.
+You can view the list of EPA-approved cleaning agents on this page.

 Mergers and Acquisitions

 We’re thinking about selling our practice, but we’re worried that we won’t get its full value in the current economy.
 But, with revenue down, we’re also worried about continuing to lose money.
 At what point are we better off selling for a lower price instead of waiting it out and continuing to lose revenue?